The-Strategy-Unit/nhp_mitigator_comparisons_app/README.md

 ### Deploy

 You can redeploy the app to Posit Connect using the `dev/deploy.R` script.
+There are two versions of the app you can deploy to:

+* ['dev' for developers](https://connect.strategyunitwm.nhs.uk/nhp/mitigator-comparisons-dev/) (login/permissions required), which you can deploy to after pull requests to check any changes
-This usually happens after a new GitHub release/Git tag.
+* ['prod' for users](https://connect.strategyunitwm.nhs.uk/nhp/mitigator-comparisons/) (login/permissions required), which you can deploy to after a new GitHub release/Git tag

 ### Data

-#### Mitigators
+#### Parameters

-This app fetches model results files from Azure.
-These files are large json files that bundle the model results and the the mitigator selections, which are stored in an element called 'params' (parameters).

-To avoid the app having to read the entire json file for each scheme's model scenario, there is a system to pre-prepare the params alone.
+There is a system to pre-prepare user-selected parameters ('params') data for quick access by the app.
-[A scheduled Quarto document on Posit Connect](https://connect.strategyunitwm.nhs.uk/nhp/tagged-runs-params-report/) has code to select the appropriate json file, extract the params and [save them as an RDS file to a pin](https://connect.strategyunitwm.nhs.uk/content/32c7f642-e420-448d-b888-bf655fc8fa8b/) on Posit Connect.
+[A Quarto document on Posit Connect](https://connect.strategyunitwm.nhs.uk/nhp/tagged-runs-params-report/) runs on schedule to read the params and [save them as an RDS file to a pin](https://connect.strategyunitwm.nhs.uk/content/32c7f642-e420-448d-b888-bf655fc8fa8b/) on Posit Connect.
 It also saves [a CSV file to another pin](https://connect.strategyunitwm.nhs.uk/content/811dbaf9-18fe-43aa-bf8e-06b0df66004e/) that contains metadata about the model scenarios.
 The app then reads data from these pins using [the {pins} package](https://pins.rstudio.com/).
-A [blogpost by the Data Science team](https://the-strategy-unit.github.io/data_science/blogs/posts/2024-05-22-storing-data-safely/#posit-connect-pins) contains note on authenticating RStudio with Posit Connect, should you need to.
+A [blogpost by the Data Science team](https://the-strategy-unit.github.io/data_science/blogs/posts/2024-05-22-storing-data-safely/#posit-connect-pins) contains a note on authenticating RStudio with Posit Connect, should you need to.

 Schemes run many scenarios, but the app only displays data from a single scenario, preferably the one used to compile their outputs ('final') report.
 MRMs tell the Data Science team which particular results file should be labelled manually on Azure with the 'run stage' metadata of 'final' (and possibly 'intermediate' or 'initial').